FanFan0919/Burger-Builder/README.md

 This project uses node and npm.
 Go check them out if you don't have them locally installed.

 > $npm install

+This project also uses the Axios package and React-Router-Dom package.
+Go check them out if you don't have them locally installed.
 > $npm install --save axios
+> $npm install --save react-router-dom

 # Usage

 This project is only a app for practicing React.
+Run **$npm start** at the **src** folder.

 You can manage the ingredients to build a burger and view the picture of your burger.